 International Federation of Accountants (IFAC)

-The Malta Institute of Accountants is a member of the International Federation of Accountants (IFAC), the global organisation for the accountancy profession.
+The Malta Institute of Accountants is a member of the International Federation of Accountants (IFAC),

 Access global accountancy knowledge, resources and tools at IFAC’s Knowledge Gateway.